-That Development Application DA-2017/1162 for the proposed alterations and additions of an existing heritage item single storey residential dwelling facing King Street and construction of new 2 x 2 storey 4 bedroom terraces with attic level and attached garages with access from King Lane, including removal of trees at 190 King Street, Mascot be APPROVED pursuant to Section 80(1)(a) of the Environmental Planning and Assessment Act 1979 and subject to the conditions of consent attached to this report.

-2 That the objectors are advised of the Bayside Planning Panels decision.
+- 1 That Development Application DA-2017/1162 for the proposed alterations and additions of an existing heritage item single storey residential dwelling facing King Street and construction of new 2 x 2 storey 4 bedroom terraces and attached garages with access from King Lane, including removal of trees at 190 King Street, Mascot be APPROVED pursuant to Section 80(1)(a) of the Environmental Planning and Assessment Act 1979 and subject to the conditions of consent attached to this report. - 2 That the objectors are advised of Councils decision.